gmamaladze/globalmousekeyhook/README.md

 ![Mouse and Keyboard Hooking Library in c#](/mouse-keyboard-hook-logo.png)

 ## NEWS!
-Added support for detection of key combinations and sequences see.: [Quickstart - Detecting Key Combinations and Seuqnces](keycomb.md)
+Added support for detection of key combinations and sequences see: [Quickstart - Detecting Key Combinations and Seuqnces](keycomb.md)

 ## What it does?